While ERP software comes with many benefits, it’s important to approach software selection with caution.

 You could have all the technical details of your project nailed down, but if you miss the organizational change management component, the project could fail.

-Keeping these ERP communication tips in mind, aim to make every conversation as productive as possible.
+Keeping these ERP communication plan examples in mind, aim to make every conversation as productive as possible.
 Answer questions, listen intently, and ensure everyone knows why you’re pursuing the change and what they can expect.

-Our team of change management consultants can help you develop a communication strategy and plan.
+Our team of change management consultants can help you develop an ERP communication strategy and implementation plan.
 Contact us below for a free consultation.

 Posts You May Like: